Holliegro/Holliegro/README.md

 - 👋 Hi, I’m @Holliegro
-- 👀 I’m interested in
+- 👀 I’m interested in learning more
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning how to do this for the first time
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on my own business
 - 📫 How to reach me ...
 - Hg@mysterybox.co.in